 This area is, without doubt, the industry's greatest strength.
 All of the companies involved record less than one delivery or receipt per week.
 In fact, users tend to place orders in bulk, enabling them to optimise the processing of product flows and increasing productivity across all teams.

 Across our supplier base, only 17% of sites make optimal use of their contract.
 This means that they account for expenditure in excess of the estimated potential per employee, per year (€120) from a single supplier (Manutan).
 The fastest and most effective means available to companies for encouraging deployment across all sites remains digitalisation (email campaigns sent by the buyer, training via customised webinars etc.).

 The transportation and storage sector has an estimated service rate of 89%.
 This figure is affected in particular by an increasing number of project launches relating to invoice digitalisation.

-Despite the diverse nature of the companies in this industry, their management of class C purchases is relatively well structured.
+Despite the diverse nature of the companies in this industry, their management of tail spend is relatively well structured.
 A basic trend is emerging: the rise of digitalisation.
-Through this process, procurement departments are aiming to gain increased control over their class C purchases while simultaneously improving their performance.
+Through this process, procurement departments are aiming to gain increased control over their tail spend while simultaneously improving their performance.